There are tons of social listening tools out there and it’s hard to choose the one that’s right for your company.

 On top of publishing and analytics tools, Agorapulse offers basic social media listening features like brand mention monitoring on Facebook, Twitter, Instagram, and YouTube.

 Pro: Agorapulse offers some unique collaboration features like the ability to label important posts or assign a post to a teammate.

 Con: Because Agorapulse is a full social media management tool, its social media listening tracking features aren’t as robust as some of the dedicated tools.

-Pricing: Agorapulse pricing starts at $79 USD per month when paid annually.
+Pricing: Agorapulse pricing starts at $59 per month.

 Brandwatch is an AI-powered social media listening tool.
 It’s a well-established tool that allows you to benchmark competitors, track audience sentiment and demographics, and uncover influencers.